julia-pascale/pascale-portfolio/finalproject_part1.md

 Data about the presence of children in a household and the racial makeup of a geography will come from the [Census](data.census.gov). <br>

+### method
+I will make the project in Shorthand.
+I think it will look a lot like an ArcGIS storymap when it's finished, with images filling the page and text appearing in boxes as you scroll.
+I'll make one of my visualizations in GIS, and I'll try to push myself to use Tableau for the others.
+This would definitely be a great opportunity to practice!
+If after a while it seems like Tableau will be too hard, I will use Flourish instead.
+For cleaning and organizing the data to get it into Tableau, I'll use Excel.

 ### citations
 I will use Zotero to keep track of the sources I use and to generate citations.
 Here's one that I used in the intro: